Astral plane: Astral experience

 According to Max Heindel's Rosicrucian writings, desire-stuff may be described as a type of force-matter, in incessant motion, responsive to the slightest feeling.
 The desire world is also said to be the abode of the dead for some time subsequent to death.
 It is also the home of the archangels.
 In the higher regions of the desire world thoughts take a definite form and color perceptible to all, all is light and there is but one long day.

-In his book Autobiography of a Yogi, Paramhansa Yogananda provides details about the astral planes learned from his guru.
+In his book Autobiography of a Yogi, Paramahansa Yogananda provides details about the astral planes learned from his guru.
 Yogananda claims that nearly all individuals enter the astral planes after death.
 There they work out the seeds of past karma through astral incarnations, or (if their karma requires) they return to earthly incarnations for further refinement.
 Once an individual has attained the meditative state of nirvikalpa samadhi in an earthy or astral incarnation, the soul may progress upward to the "illumined astral planet" of Hiranyaloka.
 After this transitional stage, the soul may then move upward to the more subtle causal spheres where many more incarnations allow them to further refine before final unification.